phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Serial Print](/images/arduino-block/lesson-4/step8b.png)

-9) Open the "Text" menu option and connect the "Empty Text" to the "Text Join" block.
+9) Open the "Text" menu option and connect the "Text" to the "Text Join" block.
- Put in the words "The loop is on " inside the "Empty Text" block.
+ Put in the words "The loop is on " inside the "Text" block.

 ![Serial Print](/images/arduino-block/lesson-4/step9a.png)